Services & advice

 - For new contracts, factor in delays wherever possible and be aware that it is unlikely that you will be automatically entitled to an extension of time to the Date for Practical Completion if the delay could have been reasonably expected at the time you entered into the contract or submitted your tender.
 We recommend that you raise the issue of supply delays with your client prior to submitting your tender and/or entering into the contract.
 Similarly, ensure that any quotes that you provide also address these potential issues.

 - Review your contract for a force majeure clause which may apply where it is not possible to source supplies for the project at all.

-- Border restrictions ‘bubble’ are unlikely to be a valid reason for additional time or costs under a head contract or a subcontract.
-If you or your workers/subcontractors are forced into quarantine by the NSW/QLD border restrictions, then you are responsible for sending other workers or engaging another contractor to perform your contract on your behalf.
+- Border and quarantine restrictions are unlikely to be a valid reason for additional time or costs under a contract.
+If you or your workers/subcontractors are forced into quarantine or unable to cross a border, then you are responsible for sending other workers or engaging another contractor to perform your contract on your behalf.
 If not, you are likely to be in breach of your contract.
-Similarly, if you are unable to attend the site to perform your contract because the site is located outside the border ‘bubble’, then you will need to consider engaging a contractor who is permitted to work in that location to do the work on your behalf, otherwise you are likely to be in breach of your contract.
 You should discuss all potential options with your client (builder or owner) to work out what arrangement you can agree on to minimise the delay and additional costs to both parties and the project.

 For detailed information on the steps you can take contractually to protect your business, read the Guidance Note - COVID-19.